-A concern over the place of Judaism within the Israeli military served as the social and political context for the bureaucratic shift that occurred in January 2016 transferring the Jewish Consciousness Unit from the IDF Rabbinate to the Manpower Division.
-This organizational restructuring however was also the result of years of political controversy regarding the role that Jewish tradition and lore ought to play in military units.
+A growing concern over the place of Judaism within the Israeli military served as the social and political context for the bureaucratic shift that occurred in January 2016 when the IDF’s Jewish Consciousness Unit was transferred from the IDF Rabbinate to its Manpower Division.
+However, this organizational restructuring was also the culmination of years of political controversy regarding the role that Jewish content and tradition should play in military units.

-In 2001 Yisrael Weiss, then the Chief Rabbi of the Israel Defense Forces, established what he termed the “Jewish Consciousness Unit”.
-The unit was created to instill “combat values” through what it viewed as the generational arc of the Jewish tradition (Hare.
-2008, IDF Rabbinate Website).
-This move deviated starkly from the military rabbinate’s traditional role of simply supporting “the standards of religious observance maintained by troops from religious backgrounds” (Cohen, Kampinki, and Stollman.
-2016: 4, Kampinski.
-2009: 147).
+In 2001, Yisrael Weiss, then Chief Rabbi of the IDF, established what he termed the Jewish Consciousness Unit to instill combat values through what was viewed as the generational arc of the Jewish tradition (Hare 2008, IDF, n.d. b).
+This move by Rabbi Weiss deviated dramatically from the military rabbinate’s traditional role of simply supporting “the standards of religious observance maintained by troops from religious backgrounds” (Cohen et al. 2016: 4; Kampinski 2009: 147).

-The subsequent Chief Rabbi, Brigadier General Avi Rontzki went further in demarcating a philosophical foundation for the rabbinate’s new interest in combat motivation and individual empowerment.
-For Rontzki the primary purpose of the Military Rabbinate was to “aid the commander in strengthening the combat spirit from the sources of Torah and the rabbinic sages” (Rontzki.
-2017).
-In this way the military rabbinate participates in cultivating a sense of historical meaning and moral purpose within the commanding levels of the IDFs combat units.
-As Rabbi Rontzki wrote in the Rabbinate’s monthly newsletter L’Halakha-Ul’Maase;
+The subsequent Chief Rabbi, Brigadier General Avi Rontzki, went further in distinguishing a philosophical foundation for the rabbinate’s new interest in combat motivation and individual empowerment.
+For Rabbi Rontzki, the primary purpose of the military rabbinate was to “aid the commander in strengthening the combat spirit from the sources of Torah and the rabbinic sages” (Rontzki 2017).
+In this way, the military rabbinate participates in cultivating a sense of historical meaning and moral purpose within the commanding levels of the IDF’s combat units.
+As Rabbi Rontzki wrote in the rabbinate’s monthly newsletter L’Halakha-Ul’Maase;

-A soldier who sees in himself a link in a long chain of Jewish military fighters with a national history behind him that is thousands of years old, and that placed before him a distinct Jewish mission and vision – that kind of soldier can call forth immense inner strength before going out to combat in defense of his nation and land (Rontzki.
-2009: 1).
+A soldier who sees in himself a link in a long chain of Jewish military fighters with a national history behind him that is thousands of years old, and that placed before him a distinct Jewish mission and vision—that kind of soldier can call forth immense inner strength before going out to combat in defense of his nation and land.
+(Rontzki 2009: 1)

-In the second decade of the 21st century, Rabbi Rontzki and his rabbinic officers could be found on the front lines as Israel repeatedly faced off with Hamas in the Gaza Strip and Hezbollah in the North.
-“We explain to the regiment and brigade rabbis”, Rontzki wrote in the Rabbinate’s monthly newsletter published after Operation Cast Lead in the Gaza Strip, “that they have to be located with the field units wherever they may be – in training, exercises, operational activities, and even in combat” (Rontzki.
-2009: 1).
-This expansive notion of the rabbinate followed Rontzki into civilian life.
-He could often be found visiting forward combat units, giving lectures and raising the morale of soldiers.
-For example, in August of 2014 the first author recalls Rabbi Rontzki visiting his reserve unit which called up during Operation Protective Edge.
+In the second decade of this century, Rabbi Rontzki and his rabbinic officers could often be found on the front lines as Israel repeatedly faced off against Hamas in the Gaza Strip and Hezbollah in the North.
+“We explain to the regiment and brigade rabbis,” Rabbi Rontzki wrote in the rabbinate’s monthly newsletter published after 2008’s Operation Cast Lead in the Gaza Strip, “that they have to be located with the field units wherever they may be—in training, exercises, operational activities, and even in combat” (Rontzki 2009: 1).
+Rontzki carried this expansive notion of the rabbinate into civilian life, when he frequently visited forward combat units, gave lectures, and worked to raise the morale of soldiers.
+In fact, the first author of this article recalls Rabbi Rontzki visiting his reserve unit in August of 2014, when they had been called up during Operation Protective Edge.

-Apart from its motivational activities in times of war, the Rabbinate’s Jewish Consciousness Unit also took an active part in more routine educational activities which bore their own religious connotations.
-For example, in an Information Request the IDF Spokesperson’s office disclosed on their website, that in the two years directly prior to the JCU falling under the authority of the Manpower Division, 15,090 soldiers took part in 200 educational seminars (IDF Spokesperson’s Report.
-2018).
-In addition, in 2017 alone 26,700 soldiers took part in 442 ‘penitential tours’ which were situated mostly in the environs in and around Jerusalem.
-124 of these tours were held in the City of David, a well-known archaeological site that doubles as a Jewish neighborhood bordering the contested East Jerusalem Palestinian neighborhood of Silwan.
+Apart from its motivational activities in times of war, the rabbinate’s Jewish Consciousness Unit has taken an active part in more routine educational activities with specific religious connotations.
+For example, responding to an Information Request, the IDF Spokesperson’s office disclosed on its website that in the two years directly prior to the Jewish Consciousness Unit being placed under the authority of the Manpower Division, 15,090 soldiers took part in 200 of its educational seminars (IDF 2018).
+In addition, in 2017 alone, 26,700 soldiers took part in 442 “penitential tours, ” located mostly in and around Jerusalem.
+Of these tours, 124 were held in the City of David, a well-known archaeological site that is also a Jewish neighborhood bordering the contested East Jerusalem Palestinian neighborhood of Silwan.